Brown & Brown, Inc. research snapshot

 Munger risk inversion

-The thesis fails if acquisitions mask weak organic demand, Accession integration disrupts culture, commercial pricing softens, leverage limits future deals, or goodwill and intangible assets prove overvalued.
+The thesis fails if acquisitions mask weak organic demand, Accession integration disrupts culture, share dilution erodes per-share value, commercial pricing softens, leverage limits future deals, or goodwill and intangible assets prove overvalued.

 Management

 J. Powell Brown has deep company history and a culture built around decentralized brokerage teams and acquisitions.
-The next test is whether management can integrate Accession without diluting margins, talent retention, or capital discipline.
+The next test is whether management can integrate Accession while restoring organic growth, protecting margins and talent, and managing dilution and debt.

 Industry trend